Disney Genie & Lightning Lane at Walt Disney World

 If you have a 1 Park Per Day ticket, you can only select rides in one park.
 If you have a Park Hopper ticket or Annual Pass, you can make reservations at multiple parks.

-Additional Individual Lightning Lane Notes
+Additional Lightning Lane Single Pass Notes

 Virtual Queues